ProfJigarPandya/my-content/DatabaseManagementSystems/Theory/Lect15/Readme.txt

 SYSDATE, SYSTIMESTAMP, ROUND, TRUNC, MONTHS_BETWEEN, ADD_MONTHS, etc.

-Conversion Functions and  Other functions.
+Conversion Functions:

+TO_NUMBER, TO_CHAR, TO_DATE, TO_TIMESTAMP, CAST

+Other functions:

+SUBSTR, EXTRACT, etc.

 Note that oracle database supports a virtual table named 'dual' to run sample queries like below:

 select sysdate from dual;

 Returns the system date.